Gametoast/MeshViewer_OpenGL/README.md

 well that way i can display specular and normal maps and maybe show animations, too.
 Gametoast release thread: http://www.gametoast.com/viewtopic.php?f=64&t=32785

+### Repository

+The release folder contains the latest stable build.
+The code can be found in the master branch

 ### Licence
 Feel free to use my code the way you like.
 But remember i used some public libraries.
 Make sure you read their licence, too.